teamputtygen/hn-docs/docs/researcher/access-data.rst

 .. image:: /images/onezone-login.png
 .

- * when loged in Onezone web user interface, press `Access Tokens` in the top menu and press `Create new access token` button, then click on the `copy` pictogram
+ * when logged in Onezone web user interface, press `Access Tokens` in the top menu and press `Create new access token` button, then click on the `copy` pictogram